 Learn about Maori culture and experience adventure kiwi-style in Rotorua, a few hours south of Auckland and another NZ “must-see”.
 The list of things to do in Rotorua is long:

-- Take an eco-tour of the geothermal landscape and native plants and animals.
+- Take a guided tour of the geothermal landscape and native plants and animals.

 - Visit the hot pools dotted around the town.

 - Relax and unwind in a thermal spa.